-A federal immigration judge is denying bond for Subramanyam "Subu" Vedam, the State College man whose conviction for first-degree murder was overturned last year.
+A federal immigration judge is denying a bond that would have released Subramanyam "Subu" Vedam, a State College man whose conviction for first-degree murder was overturned last year, until his immigration hearing.

 Tuesday's hearing comes after a different federal judge vacated Vedam's deportation order and restored his permanent residency.